Namek/aoe2_community/README.md

 #### Develop

 1. `./Scripts/activate`

+2.a) To run the website only and get the auto-restart experience when backend files are modified:
-2. `uvicorn src.website:app --reload --port 8080` OR `python -m main.py`
+`uvicorn src.website:app --reload --port 8080`

+2.b) To run database migrations (and the Discord bot):
+`python -m main.py`

 #### Tests